peterkeen/sequins/README.md

 ## License

-Copyright (c) egghead.io LLC.
+Copyright (c) Peter Keen.
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct